El Salvador’s political background

 Despite a high perception of corruption and friction between the judiciary on the one hand and the presidency and legislative assembly on the other, the democratic institutions are perceived to be functioning reasonably well.

-The approach of NIMD in El Salvador
+NIMD’s approach in El Salvador

 NIMD’s work in El Salvador started at the end of 2012.
 As a result, the programme was focused on preparing the political parties for the changes in the electoral system for the 2015 elections.
 In light of the changes in the electoral law for the municipal elections, NIMD developed a ‘train the trainers programme’ for all political parties on dialogue skills and consensus building: important skills to have to ensure governability at local level.
 NIMD did this in coordination with other organizations.